F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 ### Toolchain configuration
 Go to `settings` -> `Build, Execution, Deployment` -> `toolchain`, add new toolchain and set:

 - Name to whatever you want
 - The environment should point to your toolchain:
 	- MSVC: `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community`
 	- MSYS: `C:\MSYS2`
 	- WSL: From the drop-down list, choose the environment you configured for using with CLion in the previous steps
 - Credentials (WSL) click to the setting button next to the credentials and fill
 	- host: `localhost`
 	- port: `2222`
 	- user and password according to your WSL system credentials
 - Architecture (non WSL): amd64
 - CMake: `C:\Program Files\CMake\bin\cmake.exe`, for WSL, leave it as it is
 - other fields should be filled automatically

+#### Multiple WSL toolchains
+When using multiple WSL toolchains, we need to manually set the compilers.
+To do so, fill also the `C Compiler` and `C++ Compiler` fields in the toolchain settings with the path to the compiler executable.

 ### Project configuration
 Most project settings resides (hereinafter *Project settings*) in `settings` -> `Build, Execution, Deployment` -> `CMake`.
 For each build configuration, add a new template and set: